Drag

-The barcode is the technology that’s been with us for the longest, and the one that we are most familiar with, seeing it every time we pop out to do some shopping.
-A barcode is a set of defined dark and white bars set out in a row and there are dozens of barcode types used for a variety of uses.
+The barcode is the technology that’s been with us the longest, and the one we are most familiar with, seeing it every time we go shopping.
+A barcode is a set of defined dark and white bars set out in a row, and there are dozens of barcode types used for a variety of uses.

 What are the strengths of a barcode?